About The Park

 On the park, you will find everything you need for a relaxing stay.
 Friendly reception, bar & restaurant,

-well-stocked shop, children’s play areas, shower block, dish-washing area, laundry room and Wi-Fi.
+well-stocked shop, children’s play areas, shower block, dish-washing area and Wi-Fi.

 To download a PDF of the Park Map, click here

 Our friendly staff are here to help!
 With great local knowledge, they can provide you with information, leaflets, maps and ideas for your visit.

 The Park’s safe and secure play areas have swings, slides and twisties, fitness trails, cable rides and football facilities.

 Pick up all your day-to-day store cupboard needs along with freshly baked bread, beach toys, gifts and souvenirs.

 The Man O’ War Bar & Restaurant is open throughout the day with a pool table, terraces and entertainment in high season.

 Beaches & Walks

 We have two rural beaches with crystal clear waters, in walking distance.
 The quaint village of West Lulworth is just a 30 min walk down the hill.
 The park also backs straight onto the South West Coast path, treating walkers to breathtaking views and beautiful walking country.